 The advanced class of the Medical Careers is a continuation of Medical Careers I. This class is designed to further equip students with basic entry-level skills of a healthcare worker such as verbal or written communication skills; assessment of patients/client needs, decision-making skills, legal and ethical issues, employability skills, teamwork, infection control and safety, and cultural diversity.
 The course also introduces students to emergency, dental, and medical assisting skills, along with physical therapy assisting, nursing assisting and laboratory skills.
-Re-certification for CPR and First Aid is also offered.
+Recertification for CPR and First Aid is also offered.
 Students must be enrolled in this class to be eligible for the externship portion of the program.
-Students may qualify for college credit under an articulation agreement established with Baker College and Macomb Community College.

-CULINARY ARTS/FOODSERVICE
+CULINARY ARTS/-FOODSERVICE